Living in Franklin, Tennessee

 Franklin Neighborhoods Guide

-Franklin is made up of a wide range of neighborhoods, each offering a distinct lifestyle, home style, and price point.
-From walkable historic areas near downtown to master-planned communities and larger estate properties, choosing the right neighborhood is one of the most important decisions buyers make when moving to Franklin.
+Franklin is home to a diverse mix of neighborhoods, each offering a distinct lifestyle, home style, and price point.
+From walkable historic districts to master-planned communities and private luxury estates, choosing the right neighborhood is one of the most important decisions when buying in Franklin.

 Schools in Franklin, Tennessee